HybridThingsLab/course-interaction-design/Block_III/README.md

 * Plug the green LED into the corresponding holes of the "LED Socket" module, the LED has a "flat" side that should point in the same direction as on the symbolic circle right below the holes
 * Attach the LED Socket module to Socket D3 of the Grove Base Shield
 * Attach the Rotary Angle Sensor in A0

-### Communication between P5.js and Arduino
-Have a look on the description and examples [here](https://github.com/HybridThingsLab/course-interaction-design-2021/tree/main/Block_III/Arduiuno_p5js).